 2Will PLA products naturally decompose under normal conditions?

 No, PLA products will be decomposed in a specific environment.
-It can be used at normal temperature like ordinary plastic products, however, since PLA is not heat-resistant, it is recommended to be used PLA products under the temperature of 50°C.
+It can be used at a normal temperature like ordinary plastic products, however, since PLA is not heat-resistant, it is recommended to be used PLA products under the temperature of 50°C.

 3What are the benefits of using PLA plastic?